Tienisto/routerino/README.md

 ➤ **NO** to build_runner

-> This is necessary for type-safety but it slows down development. (errors after checkout is bad developer UX)
+> This is necessary for type-safety, but it slows down development and decreases the developer UX.

 ➤ **YES** to type-safety

 > We call widget constructors directly.
-No need to jump between several files.
+Don't pass arbitrary objects via route settings!

 ➤ **YES** to sentry integration